 During the third phase, the implementation phase, the project plan is put into motion and the work of the project is performed.
 It is important to maintain control and communicate as needed during implementation.
 Progress is continuously monitored and appropriate adjustments are made and recorded as variances from the original plan.
 In any project, a project manager spends most of the time in this step.
 During project implementation, people are carrying out the tasks, and progress information is being reported through regular team meetings.
-The project manager uses this information to maintain control over the direction of the project by comparing the progress reports with the project plan to measure the performance of the project back on course (i.e., to return it to the original plan).
+The project manager uses this information to maintain control over the direction of the project by comparing the progress reports with the project plan to measure the performance of the project activities and take corrective action as needed.
+The first course of action should always be to bring the project back on course (i.e., to return it to the original plan).
 If that cannot happen, the team should record variations from the original plan and record and publish modifications to the plan.
 Throughout this step, project sponsors and other key stakeholders should be kept informed of the project's status according to the agreed-on frequency and format of communication.
 The plan should be updated and published on a regular basis.

-Status reports should always emphasize the anticipated endpoint in terms of cost, schedule, and quality of deliverables.
+Status reports should always emphasize the anticipated end point in terms of cost, schedule, and quality of deliverables.
 Each project deliverable produced should be reviewed for quality and measured against the acceptance criteria.
 Once all of the deliverables have been produced and the customer has accepted the final solution, the project is ready for closure.